symbol/symbol-docs/source/guidelines/sdk-development.rst

 Before starting
 ***************

-1. Review the technical documentation to become familiar with the :doc:`Catapult built-in features<../concepts/account>`.
+1. Review the technical documentation to become familiar with the |codename| :doc:`built-in features<../concepts/account>`.
-2. Setup the `catapult in local environment via docker <https://github.com/tech-bureau/catapult-service-bootstrap>`_.
+2. Setup the |codename| `local environment via docker <https://github.com/tech-bureau/catapult-service-bootstrap>`_.
 3. :doc:`Check the API reference <../api>` and play with the API endpoints.
-4. Become familiar with the current :doc:`nem2-sdk via code examples <../concepts/account>` & :doc:`nem2-cli <../cli>` .
+4. Become familiar with the current :doc:`SDK via code examples <../concepts/account>` & :doc:`CLI <../cli>` .
-5. `Join <https://join.slack.com/t/nem2/shared_invite/enQtMzY4MDc2NTg0ODgyLTFhZjgxM2NhYTQ1MTY1Mjk0ZDE2ZTJlYzUxYWYxYmJlYjAyY2EwNGM5NzgxMjM4MGEzMDc5ZDIwYTgzZjgyODM>`_ our Slack to ask Catapult related questions.
+5. `Join <https://join.slack.com/t/nem2/shared_invite/enQtMzY4MDc2NTg0ODgyLTFhZjgxM2NhYTQ1MTY1Mjk0ZDE2ZTJlYzUxYWYxYmJlYjAyY2EwNGM5NzgxMjM4MGEzMDc5ZDIwYTgzZjgyODM>`_ our Slack to ask |codename| related questions.
 6. Be sure no one is already working on the SDK you want to create.
 Check the :doc:`repository list <../sdk>` and  comment your intentions in  nem2 slack ``#sig-api`` channel.
 If someone is already working on it, we suggest you collaborate with him/her.
 7. Claim the SDK `forking this repository <https://help.github.com/en/articles/creating-a-pull-request/>`_ and add a new entry to the :doc:`repository list <../sdk>`.